SomMeri/less4j/README.md

 * Output files may differ by whitespaces or comments locations.
 * Less4j may do more than less.js in some situations.
 The input rejected by less.js may be accepted and translated by less4j.

 All known differences are documented on [wiki page](https://github.com/SomMeri/less4j/wiki/Differences-Between-Less.js-and-Less4j).
-Those differences that cause funcional difference in output css should produce warnings.
+In the future, Less4j will produces warning any time it produces functionally different CSS.
 That feature was not implemented yet.

 ## Continuous Integration
 Continuous integration is set up on [Travis-CI](http://travis-ci.org/SomMeri/less4j), its current status is: [![Build Status](https://secure.travis-ci.org/SomMeri/less4j.png)](http://travis-ci.org/SomMeri/less4j).

 ## Twitter
 Our twitter account: [Less4j](https://twitter.com/Less4j)

+## Documentation:
+Architecture and comments handling are described in a [blog post] (http://meri-stuff.blogspot.sk/2012/09/tackling-comments-in-antlr-compiler.html).

+The rest of the documentation is on [wiki](https://github.com/SomMeri/less4j/wiki/_pages).

 ## In Progress:
 *  CSS3 selectors - namespaces are open.